 From the way, she was touching her shoulders one could deduce that the promotion had occurred recently.
 She watched her surroundings with a vivid expression, obviously enjoying herself.

 “Finally,” she exclaimed.
 “The well-deserved luxury awaits!”

 The man, an athletic fellow of substantial height, who had trouble getting out from the tiny car, straightened up and performed some exercise to relieve his sore back.

 “Sure,” he replied, observing security measurements with clear disdain.
-“They found another way how to waste money.
+“They found another way how to waste SF money.
 Just look at those cadets with fully charged and unlocked blasters.
 How adorable!
 This is exactly the safety we need to have in the middle of the city… Hey you!
-Come ever here!”
+Come over here!”